jakeberv/avian_molecular_shifts/README.md

 adapted from the Physalia course examples for machine learning in R.

-**.RDS files**
+**RDS folder**

+This folder contains RDS files (R data objects).
 These files correspond to intermediate or final R data objects generated in the course of analysis and which are called/loaded by the primary analysis script "constrained_species_tree.R".